Sitting in front of the TV, just me & my socially distanced 2D friends.

 > Historically themed improv comedy combines with side scrolling animation to produce one of the more original anime comedies in years.
 To Be Hero

-> A triumphant return to TV anime for Shinichi Watanabe as a playboy toilet seat designer is sucked into the sewer & begins a vulgarity laden allegory for a mid-life crises as he struggles to confront his failings & reconnect with his teenage daughter before it's too late.
+> A triumphant debut as an original creator for Li Haoling.
+A playboy toilet seat designer is sucked into the sewer & begins a vulgarity laden allegory for a mid-life crises as he struggles to confront his failings & reconnect with his teenage daughter before it's too late.
+Ninja Girl & Samurai Master

 Favourites of 2015